SHAKTHIVASEE/OCTRA-/README .md

-# Octra terminal client - How to install and run transactions (step by step)
+# Octra terminal client - How to install and run transactions (step by step) & Make Private transactions...

 ## 1. Open terminal in gitpod and install Python